 How does it address environmental justice?

 Advocates for environmental and racial justice are in complete agreement that we must tackle climate change, but split over how to go about it.
-Tribes, Black Lives Matter Alliance, and Build Back Black Alliance all supported the Climate Commitment Act, while Front and Centered, Got Green, and Puget Sound Sage opposed the Act because they oppose pollution caps, though some support pollution taxes.
+Tribes, Black Lives Matter Alliance, and Build Back Black Alliance all supported the Climate Commitment Act, while Front and Centered, Got Green, and Puget Sound Sage opposed the Act because they oppose the tradable allowances that are used to enforce pollution limits in a cap and invest system.
+Those groups supported I-1631’s tax and invest approach.
 (Both a cap and a tax hold large polluters accountable by making them pay for every ton of pollution they emit.
 Both have their benefits and shortfalls.
 A tax is simpler to administer but does not guarantee pollution reductions.
 A cap requires more administration, such as auctioning and tracking allowances, but guarantees overall pollution reductions.
 Both could allow certain facilities to simply pay more and continue to pollute, but that is a greater risk with a tax, which only requires payment whereas a cap requires reductions.)

 Advocates worked to ensure legislators built in environmental justice protections in several ways.